Punjab BJP chief opposes Centre’s move to allot land for Haryana assembly in UT

 “Prime Minister Modi has made various attempts to heal the wounds that the state has witnessed recently.
 The move to allot land for Haryana will hurt the PM’s attempts to uplift Punjab’s religious and social feelings,” Jakhar wrote.

 “I believe that in order to maintain its strong ties with Punjab, the Centre should reconsider its decision to allot land for a separate assembly (to Haryana).
-I appeal to the Prime Minister to personally intervene and cancel this decision,” the state BJP chief posted.
+I appeal to the PM to personally intervene and cancel this decision,” the state BJP chief posted.

 He said it is an issue on which all parties of Punjab are unanimous but due to the misunderstanding of chief minister Bhagwant Mann of the Aam Aadmi Party, the claim of Punjab has been weakened.
 “In Jaipur, when in the meeting of the North Zonal Council, Haryana asked for this land for its Vidhan Sabha before Union home minister Amit Shah, instead of opposing it, the chief minister of Punjab, Bhagwant Mann, gave his stamp of approval to the demand of Haryana by asking for land for the legislative assembly of Punjab as well,” said Jakhar.